 Resident hall lounges are for relaxation and enjoyment.
 Special care should be taken in keeping them presentable and in being considerate to guests or fellow students.
-Casual, modest dress according to daily dress guidelines is acceptable in-residence hall lounge areas.
-The student on lounge duty will promote a calm and studious environment and dismiss all dorm residents from the lounge at 1:00am every night.
+Casual, modest dress according to daily dress guidelines is acceptable in residence hall lounge areas.
+The student on lounge duty will promote a calm and studious environment and dismiss all students from the lounge at 1:00am every night.
+Items left in the lounge will be put in their respective residence halls' lost and found.